 Canadian tourists in Europe will soon benefit from the added safety and security of ETIAS.
-The new scheme, to be launched towards the end of 2022, will become mandatory for all travelers from current visa-waiver countries.
+The new scheme, to be launched towards the end of 2022, will become mandatory for all travellers from current visa-waiver countries.

 Until now, Canadians have enjoyed trips to 26 European Schengen Area countries using just their passport.
 Although this has provided flexible and convenient access to Europe, it has not been able to offer the highest level of security that residents and visitors call for.

-As a result, the ETIAS for Europe has been developed to complement the current visa liberalization policy.
+As a result, the ETIAS for Europe has been developed to complement the current visa liberalisation policy.
 It means that citizens of eligible countries can continue to explore Europe visa-free with the added bonus of improved safety and greater peace of mind.

-How is Traveler Data Screened for ETIAS?
+How is traveller data screened for ETIAS?